amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/codex_Prompt_Component_creation.md

 5. Step 5 → Add variants & sizes
 6. Step 6 → Produce final snippet + demo page

-Stop after each step and wait for approval.

 ## 3. VIS Design System Requirements

 All styling MUST strictly use tokens from: